juanyeffrey/Airbnb-Price-Prediction/README.md

 # Airbnb-Price-Prediction
-Stat 303-3 Final Project: Predicting the price of Airbnbs in the Chicagoland area
+Predicting the price of Airbnbs in the Chicagoland area